 What Temperature to Fry Chicken in an Electric Skillet?

 To make the perfect fried chicken in your electric skillet, fry chicken in a high smoking point oil heated to 375°F.

 The average time to deep fry the various chicken parts can vary.
 Chicken which includes the bones typically requires more cooking time compared to boneless chicken.
-You will fry the chicken until it is golden brown.
-However, because some electric skillets may cook faster than others, use a meat thermometer to ensure the internal temperature of the chicken is at least 165°F.
+You will fry the chicken until it is golden brown and fully cooked.

 What Temperature to Cook Pork Chops?

 For basic, brown ½” thick pork chops, turn the temperature setting to between 325°F and 375°F. Once the indicator light shuts off, add the pork chop and then allow it to brown approximately 15 to 20 minutes, flipping halfway through the cooking time.